 There was that time when the flag was raised for the morning Pledge of Allegiance and everyone ended up saluting not only the flag, but someone’s underwear.

 So, in ode to times of a lifetime in Fair Haven, the Retro Pic of the Day, courtesy of former Fair Havenite Peter Mauger, is a salute to pre-teen pranksters and the Stokes experience.

 Recognize anyone?
 What do you think they were up to?
 Favorite Stokes prank?
 Hang down your head and remember with us!

-Send us your old Stokes pics to commemorate the anniversary!
+Send us your old Stokes pics!
 Email them to email@example.com!

 — Elaine Van Develde